 Most importantly, have patience.
 It may sometimes seem like your target is so far away that you want to throw in the towel, but keep this in mind: The time is going to pass anyway, whether you are saving or not!
 And it’s invigorating to watch your travel account grow.
 Future you will be happy you started today.

-Have you traveled for an extended period?
+Have you travelled for an extended period?
 How did you pull it off?
 Share your tried-and-true advice in the comments below.